premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2009-03-04-biometric-credit-cards.md

 There must be a touchscreen in front of me.
 If I have multiple credit cards, the computer should display all the credit cards that I have.
 I can choose any one credit/debit card for that specific transaction.

-At this moment retinal scan is slow.
+At this moment the retinal scan is slow.
 But that’s not an excuse.
 That’s a limitation that we need to overcome.
 I firmly believe that in the future, retinal scans will be faster than the bar-code scanner.

 This is not just for financial purposes.
 The database can be used to map the customer’s social security number, driving license, credit history, criminal background, etc.